The nutritional value of pea shoots goes way beyond the vitamins and minerals they contain.

-Magnesium is concentrated in our bones and in soft tissues, muscles, and bodily fluids such as blood.
+Magnesium is concentrated in our bones, soft tissues, muscles, and bodily fluids such as blood.

 It also serves to counterbalance calcium, serving as a calcium channel blocker by preventing calcium from activating nerve cells, thereby relaxing nerves.

-Manganese is considered an essential nutrient and is crucial for proper nervous system functioning and activating multiple enzymes required for metabolic processes.
+Manganese is considered an essential nutrient crucial for proper nervous system functioning and activating multiple enzymes required for metabolic processes.

 Manganese may also play an essential role in proper bone development and maintenance, reducing inflammation and controlling blood sugar levels.

-Pea shoots a rich in manganese containing 23% of our DV.
+Pea shoots a rich in manganese-containing, 48% of our DV.

 Phosphorus is necessary for many functions, such as filtering waste, producing DNA and RNA, repairing tissues and cells, maintaining nerve conduction, keeping your bones and teeth strong, and more.

-Having the right products available for cellular regeneration and replication obviously has an impact on cancer and other malicious cell mutations.
+Having the right products available for cellular regeneration and replication impacts cancer and other malicious cell mutations.

-Low phosphorus levels may be associated with diabetes or may be caused by certain medications and alcohol use.
+Low phosphorus levels may be associated with diabetes or caused by certain medications and alcohol use.

-Pea shoots contain a generous amount of phosphorus up to 16% of the DV.
+Pea shoots contain a generous amount of phosphorus, up to 15% of the DV.

-One of the body's most essential minerals and electrolyte.
+One of the body’s most essential minerals and electrolytes.

 Potassium regulates nerve signaling, muscle contraction, and fluid balance.
 As a result, it may play a role in lowering blood pressure, reducing water retention, and helping to prevent stroke.